Raspberry and White Chocolate Muffins

 Brown sugar – Brown sugar adds sweetness and depth of flavour to muffins.
 Try not to substitute with white/caster sugar.
 Although not a lot is used in this recipe, brown sugar produces more moist muffins.

-Raspberry and White Chocolate Muffins ingredients on a chopping board.
+Raspberry White Chocolate Muffins labelled ingredients on a chopping board.

 Thermomixer?
 This easy muffin recipe is really quick to make in a thermo cooker.
 In your machine melt the butter, add the remaining wet ingredients along with the flour, baking powder and sugar and then mix to combine.
 Transfer to a large bowl and fold through the raspberries and white chocolate chips.
 Spoon the batter into the muffin pan and bake for 20-25 minutes.
 Let cool before serving.
 Enjoy!